davebetts/GaCD_CourseProject/README.md

 ** There are no repeated column names
 ** Each column contains the values for a single measurement
-* Each different observation of that variable should be in a different row ** Two columns of the table - the particpant's number, and activity name - provide the row labels for each observation event.
+* Each different observation of that variable should be in a different row ** Two columns of the table - the participant's number, and activity name - provide the row labels for each observation event.
 ** There is a row for each participant-activity combination, and no repetitions
 * There should be one table for each "kind" of variable ** all of the measurements have been summarised as a mean for each observation (row)